The Dangers of Distracted Driving

 Keep Your Eyes/Hands/Mind on the Road: the Dangers of Distracted Driving

 We live in a plugged-in society.
 We keep our cell phones within close reach and often take our laptops to bed.
 With so many work and family commitments, multi-tasking has become the norm.
-While this practice is generally discouraged by mental health professionals, when a driver decides to multi-task behind the wheel, the result can be costly and often tragic.
+This practice is generally discouraged by mental health professionals, and when a driver decides to multi-task behind the wheel, the result can be costly and often tragic.

 Types of Distracted Driving

 Police will be on the lookout for drivers exhibiting the three main types of distraction:

 - Visual – taking one’s eyes off the road

 - Manual – taking one’s hands off the wheel

 - Cognitive – taking one’s mind off the task of driving

 While the main example of distracted driving is the use of a cell phone, there are other equally dangerous activities.
 These include:

 - Eating or drinking while driving